PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Slim protective layer of a product could lead into higher chance for unwanted breaking from environment and man-made Risks.
+* According this Article [LRT.lt](https://www.lrt.lt/naujienos/verslas/4/2458233/arteja-lietuvos-atsijungimo-nuo-brell-laikas-politikai-ir-ekspertai-ispeja-del-diversiju) a Wire in the Sea could be not at a Seabed, but much more Higher than that.
+Even on the Ground Wire could be placed in Air & in some aspect could be left in dangerious condition.
+Inventorization and administration & maintenance of these Assets should be in Place.
+Specialists should have proper Education to deal with that.
 ```

 ```